 Cala d’Or Marina is a bustling area lined with yachts, lovely restaurants and bars, and is another fabulous area to explore.

-Cala d’Or also also features the best excursion on the island.
+Cala d’Or also features the best excursion on the island.
 We loved the dolphin tour which you can see here.

 And for a full selection of tours, excursions and tickets, check out these suggestions here:

 For more information about things to do Cala d’Or, check out my guide here.